 NOTE: This course is only open to senior Nursing students.
 It satisfies NURS 495 as well as the general education cross-cultural requirement.

 Dr. Wanda Thuma-McDermond is an Associate Professor of Nursing with a specialty interest in Community/Public Health Nursing.
 She was born and bred at Macha so she always welcomes the opportunity to share her “home village” with others.
-Wanda has led five J-term Alternate Senior Practicums with nursing students (and others) to Macha, and also a more traditional cross-cultural course in May-June 2012.
-Her passport is so full she has had to get extra pages, but is willing to fill those too since she believes the Zambian people around Macha can teach us so much.
+Wanda has led multiple J-term Alternate Senior Practicums with nursing students (and others) to Macha.
+She has also co-led more traditional cross-cultural courses in the May-June term.

 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.